 Networking is a popular topic.
 Microsoft has extensive needs in their systems.
 Cisco certifications are always highly sought after.
 It only helps your career if you have knowledge of networking basics.
 It is how we play our lan games and how our phones communicate also.
 Being a very popular subject because of Cisco jobs and equipment especially, I wanted to start a series to address it.
 At the most fundamental level you have the different topologies.
 Networking topology, at its core, describes in a high level view how a network is set up.
 There are many different kinds of topologies such as Ethernet, bus, ring, star and some other obscure ones.
 In actuality though, Ethernet is the only one worth talking about these days as most of the others have fallen out of use.

 Before I go any farther I need to cover a few basics.
+This will be at a real high level but I will expand this as time goes on.
 To make a network you need a few pieces of correct and compatible hardware.

-The computer can be just about anything.
+The computer can be just about anything from a small netbook to a powerful workstation.
 Having them roughly the same type will help though.
 They will all need network cards.
 These cards are usually PCI based and do the communications with the network.
+Computers and workstations can have more than one network card in them now too.
 Cabling also has several options.
 The most common is category-5 cable but category-6 is making headway and superior.
 The cables will connect to the router or switch, depending on where it is in the chain of devices.

 Most people are aware of the common router you can buy at consumer electronics stores.
 These are actually access points equipped with routing functionality.
 They use radio waves to communicate with the network card in your laptop or another access point when you want to extend the distance of your wireless network.

 Wireless networks are governed by the IEEE 802.11 standards.
 Access points are used to provide a hot spot for wireless clients in the vicinity.
 Wireless networks operate as a hub and spoke topology.
 They also are shared and use CSMA/CA.